PrabbyDD/My-FIrst-C-Compiler/README.md

 Will not be trying to make an optimal and majorly useable language, but just for learning purposes.
 Also this currently only runs on linux.

-To run on your linux machine, pull the repo and run:
+To build on your linux machine, make sure you have nasm (assembler) and ld (GNU linker) installed and cloned this repo, run:

-  -
+cd hydrogen
+mkdir build
+cmake -S . -B build
+cmake --build build

+To run the test.hy file with any modifications in the file you may run;

+cd build
+./hydro ../test.hy <---updates with your changes
+./out
+echo $? <----prints output value of test.hy onto terminal

 Things left to finish before i am satisfied with this project for now:
   - Floating point arithmetic